 - Heat treatment, tempering, or kiln firing of any metal or other materials

-- Intense light radiation from gas or electric arc welding, glassblowing,
+- Intense light radiation (UV and IR) from gas or electric arc welding, glassblowing,

 - Repair or servicing of any vehicle